 Gestapo functionary Klaus Barbie's pro-Himmler warlord state in Danzig.

-- Paper Tiger: Despite its menancing lore, Barbie's warlord state has a tiny amount of divisions, and it's one of the warlord states that can be conquered by Heydrich, meaning that Heydrich can easily crush it and annex it.
+- Paper Tiger: Despite its menacing lore, Barbie's warlord state has a tiny amount of divisions, and can easily be conquered and annexed by Heydrich.

 - Police State: Barbie and his men use extremely savage and brutal methods to suppress the partisans in Danzig.